-Bottom Line: The HP TouchSmart nails it!
+HP TouchSmart 520-1070 All-In-One PC Bottom Line: Shawn Sanders 4.0 5.0 The HP TouchSmart nails it!
 Its not only a fine all-in-one PC.
 It’s also a ridiculously entertaining touch based PC, with just about everything you will need to complete tasks, get work done and play your favorite media.

 - Quick and responsive touch interface

 - Fun and family-friendly

 - Boring mouse and keyboard

 You can buy the HP TouchSmart 520-1070 All-In-One TouchSmart PC at Amazon for $1,276.99.